voxel51/fiftyone/docs/source/integrations/labelbox.rst

 .. note::

-    All of the examples below assume you have configured your Labelbox server and credentials as described in :ref:`this section <labelbox-setup>`.
+    All of the examples below assume you have configured your Labelbox server and API key as described in :ref:`this section <labelbox-setup>`.

 Adding new label fields
 -----------------------